RandyGaul/cute_framework/doc/protocol.md

 4. Read and make sure the protocol string `version info` "CUTE 1.00", including the nul byte, comes right after the `packet type` byte.
 5. Read and make sure the `application id` matches the expected id for the user's application.
 6. Read the `expiration timestamp`.
 If the token has expired, ignore the packet.
-7. The connect token is deemed invalid by the client if the number of server addresses is outside the range of [1, 32], or if an IP address type is not in the range [1, 2], or if the creation timestamp is more recent than the expiration timestamp.
+7. The connect token is deemed invalid if the number of server addresses is outside the range of [1, 32], or if an IP address type is not in the range [1, 2], or if the creation timestamp is more recent than the expiration timestamp.
 If any of these checks fail, ignore the packet.
 8. Decrypt and read the *connect token packet* SECRET SECTION, using the `connect token nonce` from the *connect token packet* as the nonce for the AEAD.
 The PUBLIC SECTION is used as the Associated Data in the AEAD primitive.
 If the *connect token packet* fails to decrypt, ignore the packet.

 #### Setting Up an *encryption state*